Fudan-iGEM/2025-wiki/pages/inclusivity.md

 > “Intersectionality is a lens through which you can see where power comes and collides, where it interlocks and intersects.
-If we aren’t intersectional, some of us, the most vulnerable, are going to fall through the cracks." ——Kimberlé Crenshaw
+If we aren’t intersectional, some of us, the most vulnerable, are going to fall through the cracks."
+>
+> -- Kimberlé Crenshaw

 Our project focuses on the differentiation and evolutionary potential of fungal multicellular clusters.
 When conducting research on fungal infectious diseases, we recognize that, fungal challenges are not one-dimensional in real society,.
 People with different identities, bodily conditions, and social circumstances often bear **intersectional pressures**.
 Fudan iGEM 2025, through **innovative inclusive practices**, takes EB (Epidermolysis Bullosa, “Butterfly Children”) patients as an example to address the multiple barriers faced by populations troubled by fungi—being unseen, voiceless, and excluded from participation.
 Our aim is to co-create an **inclusive scientific community**, enabling more diverse voices to join future scientific planning and decision-making.
 Since nearly everyone may become susceptible to fungal infections, we envision building an inclusive scientific community that faces fungal challenges together.